jacklachan/roomies/README.md

 ## 💡 Idea / Solution <a name = "idea"></a>

-ABBA (Accountable Budget & Blockchain Accountability) is a comprehensive web-based financial transparency dashboard that transforms complex financial data into accessible, interactive visualizations.
+ABBA is a comprehensive web-based financial transparency dashboard that transforms complex financial data into accessible, interactive visualizations.
 Our solution provides:

 ### Core Features:
 - **Multi-Organization Support**: Covers NGOs, government projects, and educational institutions